 My heart was pounding out of control!
 I looked around to make sure that "Mr. Childs" and no other teachers were around.
 The hallway was completely empty and everyone in Spanish class was talking and unaware of my absence.
 "It's now or never."
 I thought to myself.
 I then took a deep breath and while standing outside of the door and out of view from the students I shouted the letter "A" in "Mr. Child's" voice as loud as I could and the class immediately got silent.
 I then stepped back in the room and everyone was looking down at their books pretending to be busy studying and didn't see me, so I continued to yell at them in "Mr. Child's" voice for talking when they were told not to, and they kept thinking that I was "Mr. Childs" until one by one everyone started to look up and realize that it was actually me and after several moments of total disbelief everyone started laughing about it and then they actually started cheering and clapping their hands in approval.

-The laughter and applause that I was receiving was filling me with a natural high that I had never experienced before, but then all of a sudden “Mr. Childs” (who was on his way back to the classroom and could hear the laughter from all the way down the hall) yelled “A!!!"
+But then all of a sudden "Mr. Childs" (who was on his way back to the classroom and could hear the laughter from all the way down the hall) yelled "A!!!"
 I then snapped out of the present moment and immediately became my insecure self once again paranoid about the future.
-I went into panic mode and frantically grabbed some papers out of the trash can to try to mop up the spilled coffee before he could get to the door, but it was too late, he walked in the room and saw me at his desk trying to clean up the spilled coffee and yelled, “WHAT THE HELL ARE YOU DOING?”
-I froze with fear and was completely unable to speak or move, and then a girl named "Mindy" (who felt that I as a comedian had crossed the line and was being offensive by joking about a taboo subject matter) stood up and said, "He was making fun of the way you talk “Mr. Childs” and then he went up to your desk threw the papers in the air and knocked over your coffee mug!"
-“Mr. Child's” was so mad that he came at me looking like a man possessed and I was so scared that I dropped to the floor and crawled under his desk.
+I went into panic mode and frantically grabbed some papers out of the trash can to try to mop up the spilled coffee before he could get to the door, but it was too late, he walked in the room and saw me at his desk trying to clean up the spilled coffee and yelled, "WHAT THE HELL ARE YOU DOING?"
+I froze with fear and was completely unable to speak or move, and then a girl named "Mindy" (who felt that I as a comedian had crossed the line and was being offensive by joking about sexual harrassment) stood up and said, "He was making fun of the way you talk "Mr. Childs" and then he went up to your desk and threw the papers in the air and knocked over your coffee mug!"
+"Mr. Child's" was so mad that he came at me looking like a man possessed and I was so scared that I dropped to the floor and crawled under his desk.
 He then reached under the desk, grabbed me by my shirt, and pulled me back up to my feet with such force that my neck cracked in 4 or 5 places that it never had before, and then he pushed me towards the door and shouted, "GO TO THE OFFICE!!!"

 I sat in the office for several minutes waiting for "Mr. Childs".
 (Who was still in his classroom getting more details from "Mindy" about the impression that I was doing of him.)
 I didn't mean to offend anyone, but for some reason "Mindy" had gotten so offended that she was actually more upset at me than she was at "Mr. Childs" even though he was actually doing the inappropriate things that I was merely making fun of him for.